-- a. personal details such as your name, address, date of birth, email address and telephone number - b. family details, for example names and information about other members of your family where this is relevant to your proceedings - c. lifestyle and social circumstances - d. financial details - e. physical or mental health details - f. racial or ethnic origin - g. religious, philosophical or other beliefs - h. sex life or sexual orientation - i. criminal proceedings, outcomes and sentences, and related security measures - j. other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.
+- a. personal details such as your name, address, date of birth, email address and telephone number - b. family details, for example names and information about other members of your family where this is relevant to your proceedings - c. financial details - d. physical or mental health details in disability discrimination cases - e. racial or ethnic origin in racial discrimination cases - f. religious, philosophical or other beliefs in religious or philosophical belief cases - g. sex life or sexual orientation in sex discrimination or sexual orientation cases - h. criminal proceedings, outcomes and sentences, and related security measures if this is relevant - i. other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.